- Background on Grant Fund

 Eligibility

 All tenured, tenure-track, career, and research faculty at the University of Oregon are eligible to apply for a grant award, provided their appointment is expected to continue through the duration of the proposed grant period.
-Courtesy faculty are not eligible to apply.
+Courtesy and pro tempore faculty are not eligible to apply.

-There are no restrictions as to the size or structure of the study team, which can include faculty and students together, or multiple faculty members.
+There are no restrictions as to the size or structure of the study team, which can include faculty and students together, multiple faculty members or multiple students.
 UO faculty members with collaborators at other institutions are eligible for funding for the UO faculty members’ portion of the research.

 Evaluation Criteria